Hindley Junior & Infant School

 We believe that children’s technical knowledge the skills of designing, making, evaluating are key to children’s learning in Design Technology and therefore we intend to teach DT as a predominantly discrete subject.
 This way, we can be specific with the teaching and development of these skills and let them be the focus of each project.
 It is the intent of Hindley Junior and Infant School for Design and Technology to be taught in all year groups at least once per term with a variety of aspects of Design Technology.

 As Hindley Junior and Infant School is in an area with a generally low socio-economic status, we are passionate about teaching our children the basic skills of Cooking and Nutrition and so we have chosen to teach this aspect in each year group.
-Children will have the opportunity to make a wide range of dishes which we believe achieves a healthy and realistic ratio of 80/20 healthy and ‘less healthy’.
+Children will have the opportunity to make a wide range of dishes which we believe achieves a healthy and realistic ratio of 80/20 healthy and less healthy (or healthful foods).
 We feel that the vocabulary surrounding nutrition is extremely important as it is catered to our children and based on their needs and lifestyles.

 Key objectives